kodemeister/asm584/README.md

        WR := RSR(WR + ALUCIN) (ALUCIN=0)
    ```

 3. **X584 comment** that starts with `;` or `#`.
 Any text between `;` or `#` and the end of the line will be saved to `.x584` file and displayed under the "Comment" column in X584.
 Each microinstruction can have only one optional X584 comment.
 It should be placed after either the microinstruction or the control statement.
-Use X584 comments to explain the meaning of single microinstructions that you want to appear in X584, for example:
+Use X584 comments to explain the meaning of single microinstructions, for example:

    ```
        RF0 := DI ; Input A